code-423n4/2023-10-nextgen/README.md

 ## NextGen Platform

-NextGen is a platform that provides artists with the ability to launch generative creations using advanced preexisting smart contracts and rendering infrastructure.\
-NextGen hosts projects that create unique outputs using generative scripts that are stored on the Ethereum blockchain.\
-When users want to acquire an iteration from a project, they buy a ERC721 compliant NFT (non-fungible token) that "fills in the variables" in the script, which then produces a finalized output.
+NextGen is a platform that provides artists with the ability to launch generative creations using advanced preexisting smart contracts and rendering infrastructure.
+NextGen hosts projects that create unique outputs using generative scripts that are stored on the Ethereum blockchain.
+When users want to acquire an iteration from a project, they buy an ERC721 compliant NFT (non-fungible token) that "fills in the variables" in the script, which then produces a finalized output.

 ## NextGen Smart Contracts architecture